frossie-shadow/pipe_base/doc/lsst.pipe.base/command-line-task-argument-reference.rst

    The ``-c``/``--config`` argument can appear multiple times.

+   See :ref:`command-line-task-config-howto-config` for more information.

 .. option:: -C <configfile>, --configfile <configfile>

    **Task configuration override file(s).**

    The ``-C``/``--configfile`` argument can appear multiple times.

+   See :ref:`command-line-task-config-howto-configfile` for more information.

 .. option:: --clobber-config